Yamaha CX5M

-Yamaha CX5M is an MSX-system compatible computer that expands upon the normal features expected from these systems with a built-in eight-voice FM synthesizer module, introduced in 1984 by Yamaha Corporation.
+Yamaha CX5M is an MSX-system compatible computer introduced in 1984 by Yamaha Corporation that expands upon the normal features expected from these systems with a built-in eight-voice FM synthesizer module.
+It was notable for being one of the only MSX machines that were sold in the U.S. (alongside Spectravideo's MSX), and was billed as a digital music tool that could interface with MIDI equipment.

-This FM synth itself has stereo audio outputs, an input for a purpose-built four-octave keyboard, and a pair of MIDI Input/Output ports that could be used for normal MIDI on the second revision of the CX5M, but only used for management of data from a Yamaha DX7 on the first model.

-Specification

-The CX5M had an 8-bit Zilog Z80 processor clocked at 3.5 MHz.
 The CX5M was built for the MSX standard, which included slots for inserting programmed cartridges.
 These cartridges extended the machine's capability, accepting a range of games, office applications and so on.

+Specifications

+The internals of the Yamaha SFG-01 FM Synthesizer Unit:

+The 8-ch 4-op FM sound chip, the YM2151, was used for multitimbral sounds and composite sinusoidal modeling (CSM) singing voice.

+The CX5M features an 8-bit Zilog Z80 processor clocked at 3.58 MHz.
+Its FM synthesizer module features the 8-ch 4-op YM2151 FM sound chip for sound generation (SFG-01 units), which was changed to the YM2164 (a variant of the YM2151 with slightly changed control registers) on later CX5M units (especially for the SFG-05 units).

 Yamaha produced a range of cartridges for the system including a programmer for Yamaha's DX range of FM keyboards and a real-time sequencer.
 Two of these, the Voice Editor and Music Composer, allowed the user to program a bank of 48 sounds for the CX5M's own built-in synthesizer and to sequence up to eight channels of music, controlling the built-in module or external instruments via MIDI, in step-time using a musical-stave input screen.

-The internals of the Yamaha SFG-01 FM Synthesizer Unit:

-The 8-ch 4-op FM sound chip, the YM2151, was used for multitimbral sounds and composite sinusoidal modeling (CSM) singing voice.

 Three versions of the CX5M were released.
 The first contained the FM module SFG-01, which could not receive external MIDI note information; it required a proprietary keyboard and only used its MIDI port as an output to send data to Yamaha's then-flagship DX7.
 The second version, the CX5M II (or CX7M/128 in Japan), upgraded the FM system to the SFG-05, which supported MIDI input and thus allowed the internal FM synth to be played by any external MIDI keyboard.
+The SFG-05 also featured a new FM sound chip with differences in control registers, but otherwise remains identical to the original chip.
 A later CX5M II with some smaller differences was also released.